 Smith College recognizes your achievement in being awarded merit-based aid.
 Outside aid based on student merit will first reduce or replace the self-help portion of your award.
 If the outside aid exceeds the total self-help portion of your award, we will allow the aid to go toward a one-time computer purchase.
 If you do not purchase or have already purchased a computer, or if your merit aid exceeds this cost, merit aid will replace Smith grant on a dollar-for-dollar basis.

 Nonmerit Outside Awards

-Tuition subsidies based on parent employment (Tuition Benefits) will be allowed to reduce or replace the self-help portion of your award.
-Any amount greater than the standard self-help amounts will reduce Smith Grant dollar for dollar.
+Starting the 2022-2023 academic year, tuition subsidies based on parent employment (Tuition Benefits) will be allowed to reduce or replace the work study portion of your award.
 We will allow the aid to go toward a one-time computer purchase or toward the cost of the Smith health insurance plan before we reduce Smith Grant.
 State or federal grant assistance reduces Smith Grant dollar for dollar.
-Educational benefits from state and federal agencies will reduce the self-help components of the award (loan and work).
-Need-based loans from state or outside agencies can be used to replace dollar for dollar either the suggested federal loan or the work study award.
+Educational benefits from state and federal agencies will reduce the work component of the award.
+Need-based loans from state or outside agencies can be used to replace dollar for dollar the work study award.